 Twenty-one different types of fish have been discovered in the rich fossil beds at Miguasha National Park.

-The fossils found at this location are from the last two million years.
-This Devonian period “Age of Fishes” fossil site is the only one designated as an UNESCO World Heritage Site.
+It’s hard to imagine that more than 360 million years ago, this entire area had a tropical climate with warm waters.
+The fossils found at this location date back two million years.
+This Devonian period “Age of Fishes” fossil site is the only one designated as a UNESCO World Heritage Site.

 Northern shore of the Gaspé Peninsula found on one of the most scenic drives in Quebec.
 Photo: Michel Laverdière, Tourism Quebec